tripathijiii/image-downloader-web/README.md

 # IMAGE DOWNLOADER
+# ChromeDriver
-This is an image downloader using django and chromedriver, while using this please change the chromedriver file to the one that is compatible to your version of chrome.
+This is an image downloader using django and chromedriver, while using this please change the chromedriver file to the one that is compatible to your version of chrome. and also paste the complete path of your chromedriver in the task.py

 This uses celery and redis, so install both of them before using this downloader